France ready to start Mali withdrawal despite attack: army chief

 OTTAWA France is still ready to start pulling its forces out of Mali next month despite a rebel attack on the key northern town of Gao, the French head of the armed force said on Friday.

-France's defence minister had earlier said Paris could start pulling out troops in early March.
+France's defense minister had earlier said Paris could start pulling out troops in early March.

 Asked whether this was still the plan, Guillaud replied: "This is obviously conditions-based, that's obvious.
 But yet, I don't see any reason not to begin some drawdown."